microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 ### HoloLens 2

 When using a HoloLens 2, support for remoting articulated hand and eye tracking data has been added to MRTK.
-To enable these features, please run the followin:

-- **Mixed Reality Toolkit** > **MSBuild** > **Use MSBuild for Unity dependency resolution**.

-These steps  will install the required dependencies for Holographic Remoting and set the appropriate compiler flags.
+To enable these features, please select **Mixed Reality Toolkit** > **MSBuild** > **Use MSBuild for Unity dependency resolution**.
+This will install the required dependencies for Holographic Remoting.

+Once MSBuild completes the import process, the next step is to select

 Some versions of Unity 2019 have encountered issues when using MSBuild for Unity.
 If the **Use MSBuild for Unity dependency resolution** option fails, please use the following steps to enable holographic remoting.